garykac/woven/targeting.md

 When target is canceled or dispelled, the target is reset.
 This places the target back to the Astral plane.

-At any time, a mage may choose to reset any target they currently have.
+At any time during their turn, a mage may choose to reset any target they currently have.

 When a mage is killed, all of their targets are reset (except the Home target, see below).